capactio/capact/cmd/helm-storage-backend/README.md

 ## Overview

 Helm Storage Backend is a service which handles Helm-related storage logic.
-It works in two modes.
-Each of them exposes the same Storage Backend gRPC server, but with a different set of features.
+It works in different modes.
+Each of them exposes the same Storage Backend gRPC server with a different set of features.

 ## Prerequisites